 The detailed management will be individual to each patient, with many variables affecting the advice and treatments offered (eg, severity of migraine, patient preferences, age and sex of the patient).
 General measures include advice on sleep, relaxation and stress management; yoga, meditation and physical fitness may help to reduce the susceptibility to migraine.

 The important elements of good migraine management are:

 - Correct diagnosis with particular attention to the history.

 - Explanation of diagnosis and treatments.

 - Precipitating or trigger factor identification, management and avoidance.

 - Follow-up of patients to adapt advice and allow further management.
-Further treatments can be adjusted in the traditional 'stepped management' approach (see below).
+Further treatments can be adjusted in the traditional 'stepped management' approach (see 'Drug treatment for acute migraine', below).